graphql-java/graphql-java-page/content/blog/threads.md

 or [WebFlux WebClient](https://docs.spring.io/spring-framework/docs/current/reference/html/web-reactive.html#webflux-client).
 Both provide fully reactive HTTP clients.

-Because the code is non blocking there is no need to offload anything on a dedicated Thread pool and GraphQL Java "automatically" works as efficiently as possible.
+Because the code is non blocking there is no need to offload anything on a dedicated Thread pool to avoid blocking GraphQL Java.

+But you still might want to consider using a dedicated GraphQL Java pool as you otherwise use threads which are dedicated to IO.

 # Feedback or questions
 We use [GitHub Discussions](https://github.com/graphql-java/graphql-java/discussions) for general feedback and questions.